Polar LOOP Review – It’s NOT A Whoop Competitor

 Polar Loop Accuracy Test results for Triathlon

 In a non-wetsuit triathlon race, I wore a tightly fitting tri-suit in cool weather.
 I forgot to set the HRM600 recording by itself, so I only have its data that showed on a bike computer.
 Whoop was not great this time; despite being in roughly the right range, it either over- or under-reported the reference device.
 Perhaps the tri-suit was pulling on the arm sleeve it covered?
-The LOOP was worn with an old Coros band I wore around the biceps, and it recorded a good track..
-Garmin was OK until it got to the run where it inexplicably significantly overreported and was plain wrong.
+Contrast that to the Polar LOOP, which was worn with an old Coros band around the biceps and recorded a good track..
+Garmin Elevate 5 was OK until it got to the run, where it was inexplicably significantly overreported and was just plain wrong – that sort of error is bad in a material kind of way.

 Good performance from Polar LOOP, 8/10.